-Meadow Rue is a plant that will make a welcome addition to any garden.
-Remember that these are large plants that grow up to six feet tall, so you can use them as a backdrop to smaller plants.
+These are large plants that grow up to six feet tall, so you can use them as a backdrop to smaller plants.

-They look extremely attractive with large and fluffy flower heads that are extremely charming.
-There are many species and varieties available, so you have quite a wide choice of colors, ranging from pastel shades of lilac and pink to a more showy purple, as well as simple looking but still exquisitely beautiful whites and yellows.
+There are many species and varieties available, so you have quite a wide choice of colours, ranging from pastel shades of lilac and pink to a showier purple, as well as simple looking but still exquisitely beautiful whites and yellows.

 The foliage is also very attractive, with beautiful blue-green leaves.
-Even the shape and texture of the very leaves themselves can vary from species to species, ranging from the wide purple-shaded leaves of the Japanese varieties, to 'fine' meadow rue, with leaves that are really slim leaflets, almost fern like.
+Even the shape and texture of the very leaves themselves can vary from species to species, ranging from the wide purple-shaded leaves of the Japanese varieties, to ‘fine’ Meadow Rue, with leaves that are really slim leaflets, almost fern like.

 I cannot over-stress this point – remember when you buy this plant that any plant purchased from a nursery will probably be relatively young and therefore might be rather small at the time you buy it.